Marjorie Cottle: Marriage

 She married Jack Watson-Bourne, who was a well-known trials rider, on 5 January 1927 at CerrigyDruidon in North Wales.
 Even after the marriage she was always referred to as Miss Cottle in press reports.

 International Six Days Trial (ISDT)

 She rode in the International Six Days Trial every year from 1925 to 1939 inclusive.
-The Auto Cycle Union selected female riders Marjorie Cottle, Louise MacLean and Edyth Foley as British B squad for the International Six Days Trial (ISDT) in August 1927 as they had done the year before.
-The News of the World carried a picture of Cottle, Edyth Foley, Miss Louise MacLean and two other leading female motorcyclists, Mrs M Grenfell and Mrs Spokes.
+The Auto Cycle Union selected female riders Marjorie Cottle, Louie McLean and Edyth Foley as British B squad for the International Six Days Trial (ISDT) in August 1927 as they had done the year before.
+The News of the World carried a picture of Cottle, Edyth Foley, Louie McLean and two other leading female motorcyclists, Mrs M Grenfell and Mrs Spokes.
 The five were described as "the British ladies who triumphed in the International Trials" on 20 August.
 This was the International Six Days' Trial of 1927, in which the British Ladies' Team won the International Silver Vase.
 The trials were held in the Lake District, and attracted a large number of competitor.

 Details above taken from various issues of The Motor Cycle and Motorcycling magazines.